Student Nonviolent Coordinating Committee: Carmichael and the Vine Street Project Statement

 Yet like Forman (now urging the study of Marxism), Carmichael hesitated to accept the implication that whites should be excluded from the movement.
 It was in December that he led the SNCC national executive in a narrow decision (19 in favor, 18 against and 24 abstentions) to ask white co-workers and volunteers to leave.
 In May 1967 the Coordinating Committee formally asked its non-black staff to resign.
-Whites should concentrate on organizing poor white communities and leave SNCC to promote African-American self-reliance.
+Whites were told they should concentrate on organizing poor white communities and leave SNCC to promote African-American self-reliance.